Swiftaff/svelte-iconify-svg/README.md

 -   -r --recursive [default = false]<br>
     recursively searches within each input directory, instead of the default which will only search within the first level of input directories

+-   -l --logging [default = true]<br>
+    controls the amount of console.logs.
+Leave it on for to help with debugging, or reduce if it's getting too noisy for your workflow, options are "all"|true, "some", "none"|false

 ## Or use the script indirectly, via the rollup plugin

 https://github.com/Swiftaff/rollup-plugin-iconify-svg